evolvewithevan/auto-annotated-portfolio/content/pages/process.md

         borderWidth: 1
   - type: MediaGallerySection
     title: ''
+    subtitle: >-
-    subtitle: 'I accept the following forms of payment:'
+      I accept the following forms of payment in order to meet you where you
+      are:
     images:
       - type: ImageBlock
         url: >-